Nizari–Seljuk conflicts: Sultan Muhammad Tapar's campaigns

-Barkiyaruq died in 1105.
-Due to this, Muhammad Tapar, along with Sanjar who acted as his eastern viceroy, became the unchallenged Seljuk sultan who reigned the stabilized empire until 1118.
-Although their expansion had been checked by Barkiyaruq and Sanjar, the Nizaris still held their ground and threatened the Seljuk lands from Syria to eastern Persia, including their capital of Isfahan.
-Naturally, the new Sultan regarded the war against the Nizaris as an imperative.
+Berkyaruq died in 1105.
+Due to this, Muhammad Tapar, along with Sanjar who acted as his eastern viceroy, became the unchallenged Seljuk sultan who ruled the stabilized empire until 1118.
+Although their expansion had been checked by Berkyaruq and Sanjar, the Nizaris still held their ground and threatened the Seljuk lands from Syria to eastern Persia, including their capital of Isfahan.
+Naturally, the new sultan regarded the war against the Nizaris as an imperative.

 Muhammad Tapar launched a series of campaigns against the Nizaris and checked their expansion within two years after his accession.
 A Seljuk siege against Takrit failed to capture the citadel after several months, but the Nizaris under Kayqubad were also unable to keep it and ceded it to an independent local Twelver Shia Arab ruler, the Mazyadid Sayf al-Dawla Sadaqa.
 At the same time, Sanjar attacked Quhistan, but the details are unknown.